samuelm/Zend-Framework-Skeleton/README.md

 * VersionHeader plugin installed (send the version of the app through a special header)
 * DBAdapter already configured (just change the credentials on the app.ini)
 * Cache Backends configurable through app.ini
-* Memcache and file cache backends configured
+* File cache backend configured
 * Automatic CSRF check in all the forms
 * Autoloader configured
 * Router configured to read the routes from xml files